ratespecial/logto-laravel/README.md

 The subject must be assigned at least one permission to the API resource in Logto.
 If they don't, the guard will reject them and the user will not be provisioned.

-> ⚠️ **Heads up:** any token Logto has signed for your configured `LOGTO_API_RESOURCE` audience will result in a user record being created automatically the first time it's seen.
+> ⚠️ Any token Logto has signed for your configured `LOGTO_API_RESOURCE` audience will result in a user record being created automatically the first time it's seen.
 There is no manual approval step.
-If you need to restrict who can sign in, enforce that **in Logto** (sign-in experience, roles, organization membership, or by minting tokens with specific scopes) — not in this package.
+If you need to restrict who can sign in, enforce that in Logto (sign-in experience, roles, organization membership, or by minting tokens with specific scopes) — not in this package.
 You can also listen for `UserProvisionedEvent` to audit or post-process new accounts.

 ---